www.tagalongalpacas.com

 Know your animals and know the difference between normal and abnormal behavior.
 The best source of alpaca veterinary information is Dr. Norm Evan’s book "The Alpaca Field Manual".
 This is a must for any alpaca breeder/owner.
 An important remedy to have on-hand is Banamine, which is dosed at 1cc per 100 pounds and given subcutaneous twice per day for no more than 3 days.
 You must talk to your own veterinarian about this and all other veterinary care before administration.

-All adult alpacas (along with crias over 4 month of age) must be wormed with injectable Dectomax every 4 to 6 weeks.
-Dectomax is dosed at 1cc per 70 pounds of body weight.
+All adult alpacas (along with crias over 4 month of age) must be wormed with injectable Dectomax or Ivomec every 4 weeks.
+Dectomax and Ivomec are dosed at 1cc per 70 pounds of body weight.
 Give the shots subcutaneous.

 Rabies Vaccination: